woq-blended/woq.github.io/projects/blended/akka/AkkaApiExample.md

 ## Final Remarks

-Perhaps its good to mention that the entire Management Reporter is definded in terms of internal packages, in other words no package is exported to the outside world.
+Perhaps its good to mention that the entire Management Reporter is defined in terms of internal packages, in other words no package is exported to the outside world.
 All communication happens in terms of messages of some API package.

 The service regularly uses the Container identifier service, but doesn't do so permanently.
 That frees up references and may avoid obscure effects when the bundle is reloaded or upgraded.